Skip to main content

 • align with the message samples you provide later.

-6. Add message samples
+Step 5: Add message samples

 Provide at least two examples of real messages you plan to send.
 Each message sample must clearly include: